Contributed By Barnes & Thornburg LLP

 In addition to the federal WARN Act, Michigan has its own “mini-WARN” Act.
 Michigan’s mini-Worker Adjustment and Retraining Notification (mini-WARN) law, the Employee-Owned Corporation Act, MCL §§ 450.731–450.738, encourages (but does not require) an employer to notify the Michigan Department of Licensing and Regulatory Affairs (LARA), the affected employees, any employee organization representing them, and the affected community as soon as possible after making a decision to close a facility at which at least 25 employees work.

-Michigan law presumes that the employment relationship is at-will and terminable by either party for any reason or no reason at all.
+Michigan law presumes that the employment relationship is at-will and terminable by either party for any reason or no reason, with or without notice.
 Care must be taken to ensure that an employer follows Michigan requirements for preserving the at-will status of the employment relationship.

-While the proof required to overcome the presumption of at-will employment is daunting, it bears repeating that an employer’s emphasis of the at-will nature of employment and use of a contractual disclaimer (in employment applications, offer letters, handbooks, policy statements, etc) and the employer’s reserved right to change or terminate its policies at any time (and with or without notice) is critical to limiting liability and avoiding a plaintiff/employee’s argument that he or she may only be terminated for “just cause.”
+An employer’s emphasis of the at-will nature of employment and use of a contractual disclaimer (in employment applications, offer letters, handbooks, policy statements, etc) as well as the employer’s reserved right to change or terminate its policies at any time (and with or without notice) is critical to limiting liability and avoiding a plaintiff/employee’s argument that he or she may only be terminated for “just cause.”
 Also, supervisory training to avoid misleading assurances or implied promises of continued employment is required to avoid the creation of circumstances supporting a “just cause” claim.

 While beyond the scope of this summary, employers can establish internal dispute resolution procedures that are “final and binding” to support the use of “just cause” or “satisfaction” (versus “at-will”) employment status.